QinyueZheng/linguistic_datastory/index.md

 {% include conv_utt_types_dist.html %}

-From the figure, we can know that most conversations have 3 to 8 utterances, and the number of gone awry conversations is basically the same as the number of peaceful conversations.
+From the figure, we can know that most conversations have 3 to 8 utterances, and the number of awry conversations is basically the same as the number of peaceful conversations.
 Also, the distribution of the attacked conversations and unattacked conversations is almost the same.
 So our analysis based on this dataset is reliable to explore linguistic harbingers of conversational failure.

-## What Did They Say?
+## The Toxic VS. the Mild Messages
+Let’s dive into the ocean of the real-world exchanged messages.
+Separating the utterances into two groups by whether they contain personal attack or not, here we present the typical toxic and mild message clouds.
+Even with just one glance, one can easily tell how rude and offensive those attacks are.

 OK, we know the distribution of the utterances.
 But what's the content of these utterances?
 What exactly did they said on the Wikipedia talk page?
 Why some utterances are considered to have personal attacks and the others are not.
 Let's have a look.
 We divide all the utterances into two groups according to the labels whether or not it contains personal attack.
 After removing the same stop words, the word clouds for these two groups are shown below.

 <center>